ejechicharles3/SchoolApplicationCore/README.md

 # SchoolApplicationCore
-Learn how to structure Multiple Tier Projects
+Learn how to structure Multi Tier projects